jakezak4/peltier_degeneration/README.md

 7) Upload "thermal_degeneration.ino" code to microcontroller (button at top left with arrow).

 8) Open Serial Monitor (Ctrl + Shift + M)

-9) To start program, press the START button.
+*Running Temperature Treatment

+1) Before running program:
+	1A: Do not over tighten wingnuts on the Peltiers
+	1B: Double check that thermocouple #1 is mounted between the Peltiers.
+If thermocouple #1 is not mounted on the Peltier the Peltiers will run uncontrolled.

+2) Press the START button to begin program.
 The LED will turn on.

-10) To stop program at any time, press the RESET button.
+3) To stop program at any time, press the RESET button.
 This will reload the code in the microcontroller and reset all variables.

-11) Save Serial Monitor data by copy all (control + A) and paste (control + c) into a Notepad file
+4) Save Serial Monitor data by copy all (control + A) and paste (control + c) into a Notepad file.

-12) Reset Serial Monitor with the "Clear output" button before beginning another assay
+5) Reset Serial Monitor with the "Clear output" button before beginning another assay.